pblaz1988/zcscertrenew/README.md

-# Zimbra Let's Encrypt Renewal Script (test version)
+# Zimbra Let's Encrypt Renewal Script

+Experimental version, use at your own risk.